-When you apply for a building permit, properties with gopher soils get on-property inspections to rule out the presence of Mazama pocket gophers, a species protected by the U.S. Endangered Species Act.
+When you apply for a building permit, properties with soil types that are habitat for Mazama pocket gophers, get on-property inspections to rule out the presence of these gophers, a local species protected by the federal Endangered Species Act.

 2020 Gopher Inspection Summary

 - The County is conducting "No-Contact Inspections" for your safety and ours.
 Details in this "No-Contact Gopher & Prairie Plant Inspections" info sheet (PDF).

 - Inspections run June 1 – October 31.